NxPKG/khulnasoft-docs/content/load-balancing/troubleshooting/common-error-codes/index.md

 ### Solution

-Cloudflare now restricts configured [origin host headers](/load-balancing/additional-options/override-http-host-headers/) to fully qualified domain names (FQDNs) that are immediate subdomains of a zone associated with the account.
+Khulnasoft now restricts configured [origin host headers](/load-balancing/additional-options/override-http-host-headers/) to fully qualified domain names (FQDNs) that are immediate subdomains of a zone associated with the account.
 For example, this host header would be the same zone as the load balancer itself, but origin pools may be used across multiple Load balancers.

 ---